bidstack-group/pubguard-sdk-android/README.md

 #### Note

-If after the app start Pubguard does not work and you do not see `I/PUBGUARD: Pubguard initialized successfully` in logcat try deleting the `Temp` folder from your project's root and building again, this will act as a clean build.
+If you don't see `I/PUBGUARD: Pubguard initialized successfully` in logcat after app launch, try deleting the `Temp` folder from your project's root and building again, this will act as a clean build.

 ---